How Intern Fits Before Your Next Hire

 | Benefits/overhead | $0 | Varies | 20–30% on top |

-What you get for $49
+What you get for a $29/month plan

-- Meeting prep and summaries — Context before, action items after
+- Meeting prep and summaries — context before, action items after

-- Research and analysis — Competitor intel, market data, background research
+- Research and analysis — competitor intel, market data, background research

-- Email and content drafting — In your voice, with your context
+- Email and content drafting — in your voice, with your context

-- Priority support — Real humans when you need them
+- Priority support — real humans when you need them

 When to hire a human instead